Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 He still wasn’t quite himself.
 He could think again and thank the gods and the doctors and Nofl and *everything* that he wasn’t doomed to stupidity...but he was still pretty forgetful about right-now things.
 It came and went.
 Mostly it wasn’t so bad, but then he’d...pause, and his mind would blank, and if he hadn’t written it down or someone couldn’t help him remember, then it was gone.

 Nofl had made him little hard nuggets that would slowly help.
 He was supposed to chew one every morning, and he made sure Singer knew so he wouldn’t forget; he was extra useless right after waking up, before he got moving and filled his belly.
-Maybe he’d never quite have the same “bear trap” of a mind he’d had - Tilly had used that word! - but Nofl thought it would definitely get better, especially once he was back in the forest, and his Fire was flaring back up...already his body was *aching* as the gods played catch-up with their Givings…
+Maybe he’d never quite have the same "bear trap" of a mind he’d had - Tilly had used that word! - but Nofl thought it would definitely get better, especially once he was back in the forest, and his Fire was flaring back up...already his body was *aching* as the gods played catch-up with their Givings…

 But there *was* a blessing hidden in it all.
 Sometimes, when he forgot what he was doing and then remembered again, he remembered something else more important he should do instead.
 Which was how he finally got around to showing Vemun how to make and shoot a bow.

 The design had come a long way since his first one, and he’d learned lots of things from the Humans too.
 And the People had an advantage in bow-making that Humans never would.

-“Okay, so you hold the stick with your feet like *this,* and then you can work the knife against your thumb like *this* to control it, see?”
+"Okay, so you hold the stick with your feet like *this,* and then you can work the knife against your thumb like *this* to control it, see?"

 He had not-so-little Vemun in his lap, tail wrapped affectionately around his belly, so their hands and feet could work together to do the work.